cucumber/docs/content/docs/cucumber/state.md

 ---
 title: State
-subtitle: Sharing state, isolated state
+subtitle: Sharing state, isolated state, dependency injection
 ---

 It's important to prevent state created by one scenario from leaking into others.